Web Accessibility

 At the click of a mouse, the world is at your fingertips — that is, if you can use a mouse and see the screen and hear the audio.
 In other words, if you don’t have a disability of any kind.

-Each of the major categories of disabilities (visual, hearing, motor, cognitive) require certain types of adaptation in the design of web content.
-Most accessibility principles can be implemented very easily and will not impact the overall "look and feel" of your site.
+Each of the major categories of disabilities (visual, hearing, motor, cognitive) requires specific adaptations in web content design.
+Most accessibility principles can be implemented easily and will not impact your site's overall look and feel.

 University Web & Design handles most web accessibility centrally in our page templates, but there are several ways you can help ensure your webpages are accessible for all web users.